Negative feedback about your online course is unavoidable, but you can still respond positively so that both you and your student benefit.

 Whatever the feedback is, remember that it just is.

-Try not to form any judgements around it or attach too much emotion to it.
+Try not to form any judgments around it or attach too much emotion to it.

 Take whatever steps you need to in order to solve the problem, and store the feedback in a folder titled Feedback.